 Take a balmy evening walk along the Guadalquivir river from Torre del Oro towards Puente de Isabel II enjoying the blend of Moorish and Gothic architecture along the way.
 Head to the Abades Triana for panoramic river views and modern Andalusian cuisine.
-Slow-food chef Elías del Toro fuses innovative techniques with classic Southern Spanish flavors in dishes such as cod with olive emulsion, capers and orange cubes.
+Slow-food chef Elías del Toro fuses innovative techniques with classic Southern Spanish flavours in dishes such as cod with olive emulsion, capers and orange cubes.
 The massive wine list—more than 500 bottles!—includes many sparkling varieties so pop open that Dom Perignon to celebrate.

 To ignite your passion this Valentine’s Day, catch an emotional flamenco show at Teatro Flamenco Sevilla.
-The red velvet curtain-draped theater also offers steamy dance courses for couples who want to pick up new moves.
+The red velvet curtain-draped theatre also offers steamy dance courses for couples who want to pick up new moves.